jpettersson/autoversion/README.md

 Autoversion
 ===========

-Autoversion is a command line tool that can automate [semantic versioning](http://semver.org) in your application.
+Autoversion is a command line tool that can automate [semantic versioning](http://semver.org) during development.
 It integrates nicely with git to give you automatic & atomic commits of version increments.
-It also supports hooks that can be run before and after a new version has been comitted.

-Autoversion is not finished, but it's used enough to be public.
-Consider it an experiment.<br />
+Don't trust humans (not even yourself) to commit and tag proper versions, let autoversion do it for you.

-And yes, Autoversion uses Autoversion for versioning ;)
+Autoversion is great for library development where proper version management is important.
+Also, Autoversion uses Autoversion for versioning ;)

 Installation
 ------------